verrazzano/docs/content/en/docs/customize/opensearch.md

           - https://repo1.maven.org/maven2/org/opensearch/plugin/opensearch-anomaly-detection/2.2.0.0/opensearch-anomaly-detection-2.2.0.0.zip
 ```
 {{< /clipboard >}}
-There are three ways to define a plug-in in the `plugins.installList`:
-- [Define a plug-in by name]({{<opensearch_docs_url>}}/install-and-configure/plugins#install-a-plugin-by-name):

-  These are some pre-built plugins that are the only plugins you can install by name.
+Here are some pre-built plugins that are bundled with OpenSearch.
 - analysis-icu
 - analysis-kuromoji
 - analysis-phonetic
 - analysis-smartcn
 - ingest-attachment
 - mapper-murmur3
 - mapper-size
 - opensearch-index-management
 - opensearch-job-scheduler
 - prometheus-exporter
 - repository-s3

+There are three ways to define a plug-in in the `plugins.installList`:
+- [Define a plug-in by name]({{<opensearch_docs_url>}}/install-and-configure/plugins#install-a-plugin-by-name):

+  There are some pre-built [additional plug-ins]({{<opensearch_docs_url>}}/install-and-configure/plugins#additional-plugins) that are the only plugins you can install by name.

   {{< clipboard >}}